suntarliarzn/suntarliarzn.github.io/_posts/2019-03-30-Introduction to Computational Thinking and Data Science (1).md

 ---

-title: MIT 6.00.2x
-Introduction to Computational Thinking and Data Science(1)
+title: Introduction to Computational Thinking and Data Science(1)

 key: B20190303